How To Draw Cartoon Faces Step By Step

 These expressions are key to the way a person communicates so it’s got to the point that we can read someone else’s face without truly understanding which parts of the face are being used to communicate that emotion.

-We are exposed to adaptations to facial expressions every day, especially in the age of Snapchat, Instagram, and cartoon face filters.
+We are exposed to adaptations to facial expressions every day, especially in the age of cartoon face filters.
+In order to get active followers on Instagram, Facebook, Snapchat, and other popular social media platforms, this is a subject you must learn!

 Being able to understand these subtle and unconscious differences in facial expressions is key when planning out an animated character.
 Then, once understood, you can simplify these features so that they are recognizable by your audience.